aaronmams/jekyll-now/_posts/2017-05-16-Voting model totally unrelated to anything in real life.md

 **Step 1**

 Every individual in the town population is randomly assigned a type: 'A','B','C','D','E', corresponding to 'hard yes', 'lean yes','indifferent','lean no','hard no.'  This is accomplished by sampling from the vector $[A,B,C,D,E]$ 17,000 times with replacement.
-I use sampling weights to ensure that the resulting distribution of types in the student population follows some assumed parameters:
+I use sampling weights to ensure that the resulting distribution of types in the resident population follows some assumed parameters:

 $p=[pA,pB,pC,pD,pE]$ are the population percentages for each type